hasura/graphql-engine/manual/gateway/session-middleware.rst

 forwarded by the gateway to determine which user made that request, what is the role of the user etc. Based on this information it can then implement its own authorization logic.

+By default the gateway sets the ``X-Hasura-Role`` value to the first role assigned to a user.
+If a request is made with a specific ``X-Hasura-Role`` header, the gateway will pass that value to the upstream microservice if the user has that particular role or else will reject the request with a ``403 Forbidden`` response.

 For logged in users
 ~~~~~~~~~~~~~~~~~~~